Thai Mourning Culture (การไว้ทุกข์/gaan wái túk/)

 In the past to mourn the King, Queen or someone from the Royal Family, the ancient Thai traditional mourning dress would be all in white.
-The white dress was regarded to be a full clothing so no need for accessories such as a black armband.
-Another ancient mourning tradition was shaving of the hair to
+The white dress was regarded to be full clothing so no need for accessories such as a black armband.
+Another ancient mourning tradition was the shaving off the hair to

-The traditional mourning white dress and hair shaving are the tradition from Ayutthaya period (1351-1767).
-In the Rattanakosin period (1889-todate), people still followed the original white mourning way of dressing until in the period of Rama VIII (1934-1946), when influenced by Western culture wearing a black dress became popular and accepted.
+The traditional mourning white dress and hair shaving are the tradition from the Ayutthaya period (1351-1767).
+In the Rattanakosin period (1889-to date), people still followed the original white mourning way of dressing until in the period of Rama VIII (1934-1946), when influenced by Western culture wearing a black dress became popular and accepted.

 These days the general polite mourning custom is everyone can dress in white or black.
 To mourn the heart must be clear to reflect upon the life of the deceased.
 It is a good feature of a humble person.

-On this occasion Thai Language Hut and all teachers here would like to express our devotion in the King Rama IX by dressing in black and white to mourn, grieve and to demonstrate the gratitude to the benefactor of Thailand.
+On this occasion, Thai Language Hut and all teachers here would like to express our devotion in King Rama IX by dressing in black and white to mourn, grieve and to demonstrate the gratitude to the benefactor of Thailand.

 การไว้ทุกข์ /gaan wái-túk/ = mourning

 ไว้ทุกข์ /wái túk/ = to mourn

 ความตาย/ kwaam-dtaai/ = death